bori0824/G3-finalproject/README.md

 ### [Post-reading activity (10 mins.)]
 **👄 [Thinking Critically & Evaluating] (10 mins.)**

-**Activity:** Ss receive common critical thinking questions instead of a reading passage and record their responses, listening to their pronunciation and evaluating it.
+**Activity:** Students receive common critical thinking questions instead of a reading passage and record their responses, listening to their pronunciation and evaluating it.
-**App Functionality:**
+**App Functionality:** The app has students write in English to respond to the question, record their responses and play them back for self-evaluation.
-**Objective:** Develop Ss' ability to express personal opinions in English by responding to critical thinking questions.
+**Objective:** Develop students' ability to express personal opinions in English and improve pronunciation and critical thinking skills.

+## Homework Assignment (Critical Thinking & Peer Feedback)

+**🔈&👄[Thinking Critically & Providing Peer Feedback]**

+**Activity:** Students listen to three recordings uploaded by classmates on the Padlet board titled "Upload your recording # 1" and choose one response to give feedback.
+They then record and upload their verbal feedback on the board titled "[HW] Upload your recording #2 (Peer Feedback)".
+**App Functionality:** App #4 is used to record the feedback same as the process of the Post-reaing activity.
+Students upload their feedback to the Padlet board.
+**Objective:** Enhance evaluative and communication skills by providing constructive feedback to peers.

 ## Lesson Materials